cpinitiative/online-judge-rust/README.md

 To deploy lambda for the first time:
 - Create lambda through AWS console
 - Add a function URL with CORS
-- Set timeout to 15 seconds
+- Set timeout to 30 seconds
-- Set memory to 2048 MB (slightly over 1 vCPU)
+- Set memory to 1769 MB (1 vCPU)

 ---